seebk/JUCE/README.txt

 Known problems:

 * Windows has a maximum length of 260 characters for relative paths.
 JUCE projects make heavy use of relative paths and these may become too long and compilation will fail.
+A simple solution is to set copy-mode for all modules to `copy locally` in the Introjucer.

-You can try to map long base paths to an own drive letter.
+  Additionally, you can try to map long base paths to an own drive letter.
 From a command line run

     subst P:\ C:\Your\Project\Folder\Is\Quite\Long

   and open your project files in QtCreator directly from the new drive P:\YourProject\Builds\Qtcreator\...

 # The JUCE Library